 Request Type Name Meaning 0002 ImmReq Take control of the bus immediately upon detecting idle; do not arbitrate.
-Used for acknowledge transfers.
-0012 IsoReq Arbitrate for the bus, no gaps.
-Used for isochronous transfers.
-0102 PriReq Arbitrate after a subaction gap; ignore PHY fair protocol.
-Used for cycle master requests or other packets for which the link need not wait for a fairness interval.
-0112 FairReq Arbitrate after a subaction gap; follow PHY fair protocol.
-100 2 RdReg Return specified register contents through status transfer.
-101 2 WrReg Write to specified register.
-110 2 AccCtrl Disable or enable PHY arbitration accelerations.
+Used for acknowledge packets.
+0012 IsoReq Arbitrate for the bus after an isochronous gap.
+Used for isochronous stream packets.
+0102 PriReq Ignore the PHY's fairness protocol and, unless accelerating, arbitrate after a subaction gap.
+Used for cycle master or other packets for which the link need not wait for a fairness interval.
+0112 FairReq Arbitrate within the current fairness interval if permitted by the PHY's fairness interval, otherwise arbitrate after an arbitration reset gap.
+1002 RdReg Return specified register contents through status transfer.
+1012 WrReg Write to specified register.
+1102 AccCtrl Disable or enable PHY arbitration accelerations.
 1112 Reserved for future standardization